Menditect/documentation/docs/refguide/test-instruction.md

 A Test Instruction is a descriptive counterpart of a [Teststep](teststep).
 A Test Instruction is always part of a [Test Case](test-case) that has the Manual type.

+The Test Instruction is the lowest or fourth level of the 4-layer framework that is used in MTA.
+It describes the actual operating functions.

 ## Properties
 | Name | Description |
 | ----------- | ----------- |